YazanGhafir/toll-calculator/Readme.md

 - **Jackson**: Used for JSON serialization and deserialization, simplifying the process of converting objects to JSON and vice versa.

-- **Swagger**: Integrated for live testing and API documentation, making it easier to interact with and test the API endpoints.
+- **Swagger**: Integrated for live testing and API documentation making it easier to interact with and test the API endpoints.

 ## Deployment and Testing